thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

               cachedPreferences.set(prefName, currentValue);
             } else {
               cachedPreferences.delete(prefName);
             }
             if (defaultValue !== null) {
               cachedDefaults.set(prefName, defaultValue);
             }
           },

           fancyFunction: async function () {
-            // Be verbose during development if indicated by the cachePreferences. if (getPref("enableDebug")) {
+            // Be verbose during development if indicated by the cached preference. if (getPref("enableDebug")) {
               console.log(`This is a fancy Experiment function`);
             }
             // Do something ...
           }
         },
       };
     }